-Government support will be essential in mobilising advancements in IT, product and production technologies.
-Many governments – including those in the European Union, China, Germany and US – have already allocated significant funds for programmes exploring the transition to this smarter way of manufacturing.
+Government support will be essential in mobilising advancements in IT and production technologies.
+Many governments – including those in the European Union, China and the US – have already allocated significant funds for programmes exploring the transition to this smarter way of manufacturing.

-Germany, in particular, has introduced successful initiatives to help small and medium-sized enterprises adapt to intra-company production logistics, human-machine interaction and use novel technologies such as robotics or 3D printing in industrial applications.
+Germany, in particular, has introduced successful initiatives to help small and medium-sized enterprises adapt to intra-company production logistics, human-machine interaction and the use of novel technologies such as robotics or 3D printing in industrial applications.
 Due to technological and industry advances, the 3D printing ‘desktop’ revolution has created product and business opportunities today that tap into the long-term potential of additive manufacturing.
-You can find out how we have helped our clients in this field here.

-However, CEOs cannot rely solely on government initiatives.
-To lead the way, they need to redesign their businesses to make the most out of new technologies.
-The hurdles they face, however, include unclear business cases, insufficient in-house knowledge of emerging products, production and computing technologies, and the inability to radically rethink the future of their business.
-As a result, it is difficult to assess and allocate the necessary funds – especially when there are complex manufacturing processes with legacy infrastructure and expensive assets in place.
+But CEOs can't rely solely on government initiatives.
+To lead the way, they need to redesign their businesses to make the most of new technologies.
+The hurdles they face, however, include unclear business cases, insufficient in-house knowledge of emerging production and computing technologies, and the inability to radically rethink the future of their business.
+As a result, it's difficult to assess and allocate the necessary funds – especially when there are complex manufacturing processes with legacy infrastructure and expensive assets in place.